DigitalRuby/ExchangeSharp/README.md

     }
 }
 ```
+## How to contribute
+Please read the [contributing guideline](CONTRIBUTING.md) before submitting a pull request.

 ## I Can Help
 I do cryptocurrency consulting, please don't hesitate to contact me if you have a custom solution you would like me to implement (exchangesharp@digitalruby.com).